Hemp vs Marijuana

 While it’s interesting to read scientific facts, the takeaway is that cannabis refers to an entire genus of plants.
 Marijuana and hemp both belong to this genus, making them types of cannabis.
 That means you can’t go wrong when saying cannabis for any plant from this family.

-hemp vs marijuana
+difference between hemp and marijuana

 What Is Hemp?